noxhirsch/Pyscript-Philips-Airfryer/README.md

 # Pyscript - Philips Airfryer

 > ### :warning: **DISCLAIMER: Use at your own risk only!
 This code is unofficial (not affiliated with Philips), _probably poorly programmed_ and work in progress.
-It could damage your device or property.
-It could cause errors in the Airfryer, bypass its safety features and, for example, cause a fire.
-I'm not responsible for any damage if you use this code anyway.** :warning:
+It could theoretically damage your device or property.
+It could cause errors in the Airfryer, bypass safety features that we don't know about and that way, for example, cause a fire.
+I'm not responsible for any damage if you use this code anyway.
+Do not use unattended.** :warning:

 <img alt="image" src="https://github.com/noxhirsch/Pyscript-Philips-Airfryer/assets/30938717/93ffddc8-aae4-4a8f-b554-a6a98ffc0a8f">